 The oldest primates

-Unmarked monkey (May 1979) found at Padaung, Burma, estimated to be 40,000,000 years old; a lemur found in Madagascar, estimated to be 70,000,000 years old; tarsier-like primate found in Indonesia, estimated to be 70,000,000 years old.
+Unidentified monkey (May 1979), found at Padaung, Burma, estimated to be 40,000,000 years old; a lemur found in Madagascar, estimated to be 70,000,000 years old; a tarsier-like primate found in Indonesia, estimated to be 70,000,000 years old.

-giant sloth
+Giant sloth

-Beavers were the most
+Beavers were the majority

-Paleontologists have long believed that the mammals that lived alongside dinosaurs were animals that looked like tiny shrews.
-Meanwhile, a fossil of a beaver-like mammal that lived 164 million years ago has been found.
+Paleontologists have long believed that the mammals that lived alongside dinosaurs were animals similar to tiny shrews.
+Meanwhile, a fossil of a beaver-like mammal that lived 164 million years ago was found.
 The semi-aquatic mammal had a body length of about half a meter and a weight of 500 g, resembling partly a platypus, partly an otter and partly a beaver.
-This animal is the largest among its kind, and belong to the Jurassic period (from 200 to 145 million years ago).
+This animal is the largest among its kind, and belongs to Jurassic period(from 200 to 145 million years ago).

-primitive whales
+Primitive whales

 Which mammal was the ancestor of modern cetaceans?